GoogleChrome/developer.chrome.com/site/en/articles/scroll-driven-animations/index.md

 ### View Progress Timeline

 This type of timeline is linked to the relative progress of a particular element within a scroll container.
 Just like a Scroll Progress Timeline, a scroller’s scroll offset is tracked.
-Unlike a Scroll Progress Timeline, it’s **the relative position of a subject within that scroller that determines the progress**.
+Unlike a Scroll Progress Timeline, it’s the relative position of a subject within that scroller that determines the progress.

 This is somewhat comparable to how [`IntersectionObserver`](https://developer.mozilla.org/docs/Web/API/Intersection_Observer_API) works, which can track how much an element is visible in the scroller.
 If the element is not visible in the scroller, it is not intersecting.
 If it is visible inside the scroller–even for the smallest part–it is intersecting.